akto-api-security/akto-mcp-server/README.md

 ```

 - Replace `your_api_key` with your actual Akto API key.
-- Make sure the Docker image name matches the one you built or pulled.
 - This configuration allows the client to start and connect to the Akto MCP Server automatically.

 Refer to your MCP client's documentation for the exact location and format of this configuration.